-We then applied harmonic analysis method to objectively determine the phase of precipitation peaks over the northern coast of West Java focusing on data of January and February, whereby the timing of precipitation for each day has been classified into three categories (1) afternoon-to-evening precipitation (AEP) that occurs between 13:00 and 24:00 LT, (2) early morning precipitation (EMP) that occurs between 01:00 and 04:00 LT, and (3) late morning precipitation (LMP) that occurs between 05:00 and 12:00 LT.
-The EMP contributes 18.9 % of total samples analysed, which is a minority compared to that of the LMP (26.1 %), and AEP (55 %).
-However, we found that the EMP events are characterised by (1) seaward as well as landward propagation with indication of stronger connectivity between land-based and oceanic precipitation systems, (2) flat phase distribution, and (3) high mean amplitudes peaking around 04:00 LT.
+We then applied the harmonic analysis method to objectively determine the phase of precipitation peaks over the northern coast of West Java, focusing on data of January and February, whereby the timing of precipitation for each day has been classified into three categories: (1) afternoon-toevening precipitation (AEP) that occurs between 13:00 and 24:00 LT, (2) early morning precipitation (EMP) that occurs between 01:00 and 04:00 LT, and (3) late morning precipitation (LMP) that occurs between 05:00 and 12:00 LT.
+The EMP contributes 18.9 % of the total samples analysed, which is a minority compared to that of the LMP (26.1 %) and AEP (55%).
+However, we found that the EMP events are characterized by (1) seaward as well as landward propagation with indication of stronger connectivity between land-based and oceanic precipitation systems, (2) flat phase distribution, and (3) high mean amplitudes peaking around 04:00 LT.
 These propagating characteristics of EMP are more prominent when data are composited by taking the 99th percentile (P99), which signifies the importance of EMP in association with extreme precipitation events.
-The flat phase distribution of EMP events suggests that the timing of coastal precipitation is not necessarily locked to the phase of land/sea-breezes, thus, allowing precipitation to occur more randomly.
-This implies that, even for as short as 24-hour lead time, probabilistic forecast maybe necessary to assess the hazard of heavy precipitation in this region.
+The flat phase distribution of EMP events suggests that the timing of coastal precipitation is not necessarily locked to the phase of land-sea breezes, thus allowing precipitation to occur more randomly.
+This implies that, even for as short as 24 h lead time, probabilistic forecast may be necessary to assess the hazard of heavy precipitation in this region.

-Following the lead of previous studies, we investigated the role of SCS-CT and CENS as influencing factors for the occurrences of EMP event.
-By calculating the frequency of occurrence of SCS-CT and CENS that correspond to the three timing of the costal precipitation, it is found that SCS-CT generally prevails in January and February but morning precipitation events over the northern coast of West Java mainly occurred in coincidence with enhanced SST cooling in the South China Sea, which is in agreement with the numerical modelling results of Koseki et al. (2012).
-We also found that CENS is the most important factor that influences the occurrence of EMP and its association with extreme precipitation events over the northern coast of West Java, which is consistent with results from previous studies (Wu et al., 2007; Hattori, 2011; Mori et al. 2018).
+Following the lead of previous studies, we investigated the role of SCS-CT and CENS as influencing factors for the occurrences of the EMP event.
+By calculating the frequencies of occurrence of SCS-CT and CENS that correspond to the three timings of the coastal precipitation, we find that SCS-CT generally prevails in January and February, but morning precipitation events over the northern coast of West Java mainly occurred in coincidence with enhanced SST cooling in the South China Sea, which is in agreement with the numerical modelling results of Koseki et al. (2012).
+We also found that CENS is the most important factor that influences the occurrence of EMP and its association with extreme precipitation events over the northern coast of West Java, which is consistent with results from previous studies (Wu et al., 2007; Hattori et al., 2011; Mori et al., 2018).
 Most of the CENS events identified in this study occurred in coincidence with SCS-CT and both indices exhibit positive correlation when associated with EMP.
-In this case, the enhancement of CENS and SCS-CT is connected to an elongated channelling of strong northerly wind anomalies just offshore the Indochina, Malay Peninsula, and even observed to cross the Java Island.
+In this case, the enhancement of CENS and SCS-CT is connected to an elongated channelling of strong northerly wind anomalies just offshore of Indochina, Malay Peninsula, and even observed to cross Java.